learn-co-curriculum/intro-to-tic-tac-toe-rb/README.md

 ## Introduction

-We're going to be learning how to build [Tic Tac Toe](https://en.wikipedia.org/wiki/Tic-tac-toe) in Ruby.
-If you're unfamiliar with the game, it is played on a 3 by 3 grid of available cells.
-The goal of the game is to get three of your tokens, X or O, in a row, including diagonals.
+In this lesson, we're going to learn how to build [Tic Tac Toe](https://en.wikipedia.org/wiki/Tic-tac-toe) in Ruby.
+Just in case you're unfamiliar with the game, let's discuss the rules first.
+Tic Tac Toe is played on a 3 x 3 grid of available cells, and the goal of the game is to place three of your tokens (X or O) on the grid in a row, including diagonals.

 The following example game is won by the first player, X: